-9.3.2.12 ProxyPort
+9.3.2.13 ProxyPort

 Proxy ports identify features of the owning block or its internal parts that are available to external blocks through external connectors to the ports.
 They do not specify a separate element of the system from the owning block or internal parts.
 Actions on features of a proxy port have the same effect as if they were acting on features of the owning block or internal parts the port stands in for, and changes to features of the owning block or internal parts that the proxy port makes available to external blocks are visible to those blocks via connectors to the port.
-(This applies to provided features; for required features, see 9.3.2.4, DirectedFeature.)
+(This applies to provided features; for required features, see Section 9.3.2.10.)
 Proxy ports do not specify their own behaviors or internal parts, and shall be typed by interface blocks.
 Their nested ports shall also be proxy ports.

-Completely specified proxy ports shall be connected to internal parts or be behavioral, to enable the owning block or connected internal parts to handle or initiate any interactions through the port.
+A completely specified proxy port shall describe how any interaction through the port is handled or initiated.
+This can be achieved in several ways.
+For instance by making it behavioral, by binding it to a fully specified internal part or by having all its properties individually bound to internal parts.
 However, blocks can be defined with non-behavioral proxy ports that do not have internal connectors, with the expectation that these will be added in specialized blocks.
-Internal connectors to ports are the ones inside the port's owner (specifically, they are the ones that do not have a UML partwithPort on the connector end linked to the port, assuming NestedConnectorEnd is not applied to that end, or if NestedConnectorEnd is applied to that end, they are the connectors that have only ports in the property path of that end).
+Internal connectors to ports are the ones inside the ports owner (specifically, they are the ones that do not have a UML partwithPort on the connector end linked to the port, assuming NestedConnectorEnd is not applied to that end, or if NestedConnectorEnd is applied to that end, they are the connectors that have only ports in the property path of that end).
 The rest of the connectors linked to a port are external.